 The Improvement Service is working with the Scottish Government to support the implementation of the duty, to help public bodies to share practice through regional meetings, working to improve the guidance over time and manage the intersections between duties focused on socio-economic concerns, human rights and equality.

-There is a KHub group at https://khub.net/group/fairer-scotland-duty which has been established to share practice, encourage discussion and debate and provide useful information.
+A Knowledge Hub group has been established to share practice, encourage discussion and debate and provide useful information.

 This briefing forms part of a series looking at different protected characteristics.
 It aims to provide an introduction to the inequalities of outcome faced by people with protected characteristics through reporting the key facts and statistics and highlighting things to consider when implementing policy changes.